 Master of Human Resource Management

 At the Master’s level, you’ll take a more detailed look at HR – including theory and practice.
-Expect to explore contemporary topics, like HR technology and diversity.
+Expect to explore present day topics, like HR technology and diversity.

 - Labor Relations

 - Employment Law